 - Gravity Falls has its own Zodiac centered on a picture of Bill Cipher.
 They represent traits or, y'know, what you happen to be wearing at the time.
 In the series finale the main characters try to gather all the people in the zodiac together to defeat Bill Cipher, but an argument breaking out between Grunkle Stan and his brother Stanford spoils the whole thing.

 - Until it was revealed to be a spoof intended to highlight the gullibility of people who beleived in astrology, a 1977 book by James Vogh entitled Arachne Rising; The Thirteenth Sign of the Zodiac was taken to be a scholarly work revealing that there were, in fact, thirteen star signs.
 Arachne, the Spider, was there in plain view in between Virgo and Libra.
-The fact it had been supressed by the usual suspects did much to explain why astrology is subtly "out", why a lot of people note feel none of the standard twelve apply to them; why some people feel they belong with the next sign along, not the one they were apparentrly born into; and would fit perfectly with there being thirteen lunar months.
+The fact it had been supressed by the usual suspects did much to explain why astrology is subtly "out", why a lot of peoplenote feel none of the standard twelve apply to them; why some people feel they belong with the next sign along, not the one they were apparentrly born into; and would fit perfectly with there being thirteen lunar months.
 The book was serialised by the Daily Mail and hailed as a world-altering revelation.
-People even contested the idea - arguiing that while there were thirteen signs and one had indeed been supressed in antiquity, the missing thirteenth sign was in fact Opiuchus the Serpent and not a bloody spider at all.
-As areguments raged between the spider and serpent factions and more newspapers ran with the sensation, it was revealed that it was, in fact, a piece of inspired trolling, proving some things (trolling) are older than the Internet.
+People even contested the idea - arguing that while there were thirteen signs and one had indeed been suppressed in antiquity, the missing thirteenth sign was in fact Opiuchus the Serpent and not a bloody spider at all.
+As arguments raged between the spider and serpent factions and more newspapers ran with the sensation, it was revealed that it was, in fact, a piece of inspired trolling, proving some things (trolling) are older than the Internet.
 As one review phrased it:

 Arachne Rising, the meticulously documented log of James Vogh's strange journey through the uncharted regions of mythology, archaeology, history, and language, will come to be recognized as a seminal work in astrology by those whose enthusiasm for the esoteric does not blind them to the need for sound scholarship, painstaking research, and rigorous application of scientific method.